trisha/gravitate/README.md

 `!` at the end overrides validations
 `a=Tag.find 5` sets a to the Tag with the id 5
 `a=_` the _ shortcut refers to the previous recent thing that was returned

+`rails generate migration add_city_to_users` to create a new migration file to update the users table

+Update the migration file:
+class AddCityToUsers < ActiveRecord::Migration[6.1]
+  def change
+    add_column :users, :city, :string end end

+`rails db:migrate`

+Whenever you add a gem, you have to run `bundle` in the terminal afterward

+`git push heroku main` to deploy updates to heroku